From icon to politician: As Myanmar changes, so does Suu Kyi

 NAYPYITAW When Myanmar's Aung San Suu Kyi spoke warmly on a recent radio show about a critical meeting that followed her landslide election victory, she was referring to talks with the very man who had detained her for 15 years.

-Listeners might have been surprised by the Nobel peace laureate's gentle tone towards Than Shwe, former head of the junta that ruled Myanmar for nearly half a century.
+Listeners might have been surprised by the Nobel peace laureate's gentle tone toward Than Shwe, former head of the junta that ruled Myanmar for nearly half a century.

-But it was just one of several conciliatory gestures Suu Kyi has made towards her one-time enemies since the Nov.
+But it was just one of several conciliatory gestures Suu Kyi has made toward her one-time enemies since the Nov.
 8 poll, underlining her transformation from persecuted democracy icon to pragmatic politician.

 Her readiness to forge alliances with even those she once reviled could augur well for Myanmar, no longer a global pariah but still a country fraught with political risk as Suu Kyi's National League for Democracy (NLD) and the military prepare to share power.